0xAliHn/kotlin-for-android-developers/function.md

 ```

 >Tip: semicolon is not required
->>I think you saw in the above example, I did not use the semicolon at the end of each sentence.
-Of course you can also use semicolons, semicolons are not required, and do not use semicolons is a good practice.
-When you do that, you will find that it saves you a lot of time.
+>>As you can see in the example above, I’m not using semi-colons at the end of the sentences.
+While you can use them, semi-colons are not necessary and it’s a good practice not to use
+them.
+When you get used, you’ll find that it saves you a lot of time.

-However, if the returned result can be calculated using an expression, you can use the equal sign instead of using parentheses:
+However, if the result can be calculated using a single expression, you can get rid of brackets and
+use equal:

 ```kotlin
 fun add(x: Int,y: Int) : Int = x + y